 In Studio 3T:

-Right-click on your target document.
-Choose Remove Document.
+Right-click the target document.
+Choose Delete Document.

 11. MongoDB add field